The Building Type you choose for your Barndominium can affect your plans in many ways!

 The fasteners you choose also contribute to the water tightness now and years into the future.
 Please avoid nails they will eventually start to pull out.

-Screwing your nails into the purlin is also very important, if you miss the purlin you will need to seal that hole with something other than the screw or else you will end up with a leak.
+Screwing your nails into the purlin is also very important, if you miss the purlin you will need to seal that hole with something other than the screw, or else you will end up with a leak.

-You may also consider using roofing felt paper over the top of your ceiling/insulation with the thought being a small amount of water can fall on it and evaporate rather than absorbing into your insulation and wood.
+You may also consider using roofing felt paper over the top of your ceiling/insulation with the thought being a small amount of water can fall on it and evaporate rather than absorb into your insulation and wood.

 Column Size will determine the thickness of your external walls.

 This will also determine how deep your window will be set into the wall.
-Imagine a 10 inch thick wall with a two inch window, that will give you 4 inches on each side of the window or some combination of 8 inches.
+Imagine a 10-inch thick wall with a two-inch window, that will give you 4 inches on each side of the window or some combination of 8 inches.